oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

 action.
 The benefit being you can now prevent the tab to be activated.

 However, please keep in mind this is not an universal solution.
-Depending on what you intend it might not be the better approach.
+Depending on what you intend it might not be the best approach.
 Once again, ask yourself if the action can be prevented by the consumer.
 In many cases this is not needed.